prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-integration-studio.md

         - Prebid plugin CSS file
     - Under `Name, Options` section
         - enter the following plugin name:  `bcPrebidVastPlugin`
         - enter a JSON object containing all the prebid and render options you want to use.
+(A sample set of configuration options are provided [below](#sample-config).)
 5. Click the `SAVE` button.
 6. Click the `PUBLISH` button.
 You should then see the Preview Player for your updated instance.
 NOTE: You should see your ad playing in the preview.
 7. To retrieve the player embed code to put on your publisher page, click the `EMBED CODE & URL` button at the top of the page.
 Select `PUBLISHED PLAYER` from the options provided.